Betul, Goa

-Betul is a coastal village located in the Salcete taluka, South Goa district, Goa, India.
-It is the southernmost village of Salcete and is well-known for its beach, lighthouse, and fort.
+Betul is a coastal village located in the Quepem taluka, South Goa district, Goa, India.
+It is the southernmost village of Quepem and is well-known for its beach, lighthouse, and fort.
 It is lies about an hour south from Margao.
 The Sal river drains into the Arabian sea near Betul.

+As of November 2025, the Betul village panchayat opposed the construction of a satellite port at Betul, proposed by the Mormugao Port Authority.
+Opponents say that the port would threaten local fish breeding and the livelihood of local fishing communities.